 - Jenkins requires a key (the initial page says where the secrets file is) and then it is ready to configure

-4 thoughts on “Installing Apache Tomcat / Jenkins (Raspberry Pi)”
+4 responses to “Installing Apache Tomcat / Jenkins (Raspberry Pi)”